1. INTRODUCTION

 Thus, if a company located at any of the countries above wishes to export their medical devices to Brazil, it may be subject to a single local audit, which shall be valid in Brazil, that is, Anvisa would not need to inspect the manufacturing facility.

-Indeed, current norm on obtention or renewal of GMPc for medical devices15 establish special criteria due to MDSAP, Mercosur system and International Medical Device Regulators Forum (IMDRF).
+Indeed, current norm on obtention or renewal of GMPc for medical devices establish special criteria due to MDSAP, Mercosur system and International Medical Device Regulators Forum (IMDRF).

 Since January 2021, Anvisa is a member of the Pharmaceutical Inspection Co-operation Scheme (PIC/s), whose institutional purpose is the cooperation between regulatory authorities in the field of GMP of drugs for human or veterinary use.

 In August 2022, Resolution Anvisa Np.
-741/2022 was published, extending the possibility of applying international validation mechanisms to all product categories, subject to the publication of specific norms on each case16.
+741/2022 was published, extending the possibility of applying international validation mechanisms to all product categories, subject to the publication of specific norms on each case.

 Even so, Anvisa is still the competent authority to grant GMPc to manufacturers of products in the Brazilian market.